 Root user password must be entered for validation.

-Most of the FTP servers have an option for the user named ‘Anonymous’.
+Most of the FTP servers have an option for the user named as ‘Anonymous’.
 Determining the port for FTP and version of FTP software running will be easy with ‘Anonymous’ login.
 With minimal research security vulnerabilities in the software can be found by them.

-Though anonymous access provided, restrict the user access permission to read-only and lock into the home directory.
+Though anonymous access provided, restrict the user access permission to read-only and lock into home directory.
 If there is any requirement for download access, keep those files in a dedicated SFTP outside your demilitarized zone (DMZ).

 The website is managed by a series of files and folders on a secure server hosting account.

 To secure hosting If the website is hosted on a windows server, then follow the below steps to change file permissions.

 To secure hosting, change file permissions on a Linux operating system, permissions are saved in 3 digit format where each integer is between 0 and 7.
 Here, the first digit refers to the administrator or owner of the file, the second digit refers to the group of the file belongs to.
 And the third digit means to any other user whoever accesses the file.
 The permissions can be:

 For example, a file provided with permission code ‘644’.
 Here, 6 means the owner has permissions to Read and Write (4+2=6), the group has 4 means Read permission only and other user also has 4 means Read permission only.
 The common rule for files and folders security is:

 Protect the website from hackers with steps needed accordingly for the business to make profits.